Stewart Cole: Director of the Pasteur Institute

 Stewart Cole was appointed as the 16th director general of the Pasteur Institute on 13 October 2017, 130 years after its foundation, thus becoming the first non-French appointee.
 He took office on 2 January 2018, when he began to prepare the institute's Strategic Plan for 2019–2023.
-The overarching ambition of the Strategic Plan is to give new impetus to basic research at the institute and to increase its impact on human health.
-Priority areas of the Strategic Plan include (re)emerging infectious diseases, antimicrobial resistance, brain connectivity and neurodegenerative diseases.
+The overarching ambition of the Strategic Plan was to give new impetus to basic research at the institute and to increase its impact on human health.
+Priority areas of the Strategic Plan included (re)emerging infectious diseases, antimicrobial resistance, brain connectivity and neurodegenerative diseases.
 From the Strategic Plan it is clear that the four missions originally defined by Louis Pasteur for his institute - research, public health, training/education and translating research into applications of value to humanity - are as relevant today as they were in 1887 when the Pasteur Institute was founded.
+He completed his term on 31 December 2023.

+In 2024 joined the Ineos Oxford Institute on antimicrobial research as Executive Chair and became President of the Pasteur Foundation - UK.

 He was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2022 New Year Honours for services to science.